 - To reach geographically dispersed candidates

-“It also means we can interview candidates throughout the country or globally which provides us with a good overview of the candidate and minimises cost.
+“It also means we can interview candidates throughout New Zealand or globally which provides us with a good overview of the candidate and minimises cost.
 The benefits of seeing a candidate mean that you can pick up on body language which you are unable to do over the phone.

 “With us being a small HR team it means that if a manager in a different location wants the team to be involved in the selection process then we can do this via video conferencing, which is a more efficient use of resource.”